-3. After performing the installation or maintenance procedure, align the server with the rails, and slide the server back into the rack.
+3. After performing the installation or maintenance procedure, slide the server back into the rack, and then use a screwdriver to lock the screws.

-/!\ WARNING: To reduce the risk of personal injury, be careful when sliding the server into the rack.
+WARNING: To reduce the risk of personal injury, be careful when sliding the server into the rack.
 The sliding rails could pinch your fingers.